2018 Logan center Bluesfest SCHEDULE

 FRIDAY, OCTOBER 19

-- 5:30pm - John Primer and Steve Bell, Free, Logan Center Cafe
+5:30pm - John Primer and Steve Bell, Free, Café Logan

 Two time Grammy nominated Blues guitar and vocal legend John Primer (former guitarist for the Muddy Waters Band) will kick the festival off accompanied by harpist extraordinaire Steve Bell.
 His life long relationship with John Primer is reflected in the tightness of their sound and amazing chemistry on stage.